Looking for a therapist? 5 steps and pro tips to follow

 Modality (e.g. CBT, EMDR, ACT, etc.)

 Pay attention to the letters at the end of a therapist's name.
-They indicate their level of education AND if they are fully licensed or not.
+They indicate their level of education and if they are fully licensed or not.

 Fully licensed: